 Always ask your customers for honest feedback, although you won’t always receive the responses you’d like.
 Remember that you want to improve your business.
 And that’s only possible if you cultivate a culture of honesty and transparency in your review process.

-Set up a process that flags negative feedback instantly so you can follow up with an in-depth survey or personal phone call to sort out the differences.
+Set up a process that flags negative feedback instantly so you can follow up with an in-depth survey, response, or personal phone call to sort out the differences.
 Studies have shown that customers would be willing to work with brands that act on negative feedback as it implies they care about customer experience.

 Respond to all reviews

-Read and respond to all reviews, even if some seem trivial or unimportant.
 Customers love it when businesses engage with them and value their feedback.
 It’s also your chance to present your side of the story if customers have misconceptions about your brand, products, or services.

 Image showing review response